 On my way home from work one day, I kept brainstorming for a solution to all these.
 Even though divorce was a very good option, I just felt I needed to try out other options first.
 Moreover, I also didn’t want the kids to be affected by the dangers of a broken home.

-As I tuned the car radio on, in search for a clear frequency, I accidentally landed in a radio station who had a Christian program on marriage going on.
+As I tuned the car radio on, in search of a clear frequency, I accidentally landed in a radio station who had a Christian program on marriage going on.
 As I carefully listened to the speaker, I felt like she was speaking directly to me.

 She opened my eyes to the realisation that, neither my husband nor his mother nor his father nor even his friends were the real problem.
-She made me to see that there are no two perfectly compatible individuals.
+She made me see that there are no two perfectly compatible individuals.
 Then she went on to reveal the real solution to a mutual and non penetrable marriage, irrespective of the former preconceived notions of both individuals.

 She said that when married couples begin to think differently in a way that endangers the unity of the marriage, it is necessary that either both couples or one party takes up the responsibility to tear the veil.
 She described the veil as the demarcation between the minds of both individuals that causes an imperfect fellowship between them and also a separation in the way they see things.